About the Family Nurse Practitioner Degree

 Cedarville's Christian DNP Family Nurse Practitioner program will prepare you to provide primary care across the human lifespan and to use nursing as a ministry for Jesus Christ.
 Our affordable, online nurse practitioner program includes assessment, diagnosis, management, and treatment of common acute and chronic health problems, health promotion, client and family education, and use of evidence-based practice for meeting the needs for primary care and prevention.
 The biblically integrated coursework will have a lasting impact on the care you provide, and you'll be prepared to glorify God through your career as an advanced practice nurse.

-Request Info Schedule an Appointment
+Request Info Schedule a Call with an Advisor

 What Sets Cedarville Apart?